The epic Trans-Siberian / Mongolian adventure; 2 continents, 3 countries, 8 cities, 29-days traversing Russia, Mongolia and China.

 The Moscow guides have their own personal touch, while of course visiting the main sites and introducing you to the diversity of Moscow’s architectural styles from Russian-Moscow Baroque and Art Nouveau to the Pseudo-Chinese and Moorish influences.
 The three-hour walking tour generally includes: Tverskaya street and it’s important buildings, Manezhnaya square, Marshal Zhukov monument, Lubyanka (former KGB building), Aleksandrovsky Gardens and of course the Red Square, St. Basil Cathedral and the Cathedral of Christ the Saviour.

 Free afternoon in Moscow before evening transfer to station.
-Depart Moscow around 21:00.
+Depart Moscow on train #2 “Tartarstan” around 20:50.
 (B)

 Kazan | Train to Ekaterinburg